neos/Neos.NeosIo/Packages/Sites/Neos.NeosIo/README.md

 *ToDo*

 ### JavaScript guidelines
-We always strive for the most performant and modern code base, this also reflects in our JavaScript code base.
+We always strive for the most performant and modern code base, this also reflects in our JavaScript.
 We use ES6 and some ES7 features like decorators, in corporation with [@reduct/component](https://github.com/reduct/component) and [@reduct/assembler](https://github.com/reduct/assembler) which reduces the overall complexity and creates a lean and flexible system for creating abstract JavaScript components with a scent of React's code style and logic.